-That solution might indeed save many people’s homes from the danger of a fire, but it provides an immense inconvenience and danger to those who heavily depend on electricity in their day-to-day lives.
+That solution might indeed save many people’s homes from the danger of a fire, but it provides an immense inconvenience and danger to those who heavily depend on the electrical system in their day-to-day lives.

 On a different spectrum, power outages have become commonplace for those living in hurricane and tornado-prone areas, as well as metropolitan cities that face extreme weather and severe storms with strong winds.

 Whichever place you live in, you’re not immune to power outages so it’s best to know what to expect so you’re already prepared on the day that it happens.

 [This is a long article about becoming prepared for power outages, so the links in the Table of Contents may help you to navigate through the page.
 If you don't have much time and want to dive right into the meat of this article, please click here.]

 - Severe weather and storms are the leading cause of power outages.